SarthakSinghal15/Spartan-Messenger/README.md

 [bob] Hi Alice!
 [alice] >
 ```
-- Implements a LRU Cache to store recent messages in memory. :floppy_disk: [2 points]
+- Implemented a LRU Cache to store recent messages in memory. :floppy_disk:
-- Limit the number of messages a user can send to an API within a time window e.g., 15 requests per second.
-NOTE: The rate limiting should work for a distributed setup. :vertical_traffic_light: [1 point]
+- Limited the number of messages a user can send to an API within a time window e.g., 15 requests per second.
+NOTE: The rate limiting works for a distributed setup. :vertical_traffic_light:

 - Provided end-to-end message encryption using [AES from PyCrypto library](https://docs.python-guide.org/scenarios/crypto/#pycrypto). :key: